Squarespace vs WordPress vs Showit: Which Is better for SEO?

 Now, if you are in a large area in the US, UK, Australia, etc., it will take a more sophisticated structuring system.
 There will need to be siloing, targeting venues & other things & be able to create custom category pages.
 You need to be able to have advanced functionality in the structure that would give you an edge over your competition.
 Using a site like Squarespace, you won’t be able to be as competitive in the more saturated markets because you need those advanced abilities in design & architecture.
 So with all this in mind, we must remember it is still a viable option & the added comfort of security is a plus.

 Other options include sites like Showit.
 It is another platform you can drag-and-drop & control the main pages on your website.
-The blog is a WordPress blog.
-You can have that on the same domain & host everything in one package.
+The blog provided by Showit is powered by WordPress.
+You can have that on the same domain.
+Showit hosts everything in one package.

 - Ease of design & usability.